-2024 APPLICATION PACKAGE
+2025 APPLICATION PACKAGE

-For further information contact:

-Department of Human Services

-Office of Community Development
+Department of Human Services Office of Community Development TELE: (973) 285-6853 FAX:(973) 285-6713 TDD (711 NJ Relay Center)

-Linda Clark

-Coordinator of Community Development Programs

-TELE:(973) 285-6033

-FAX (973) 285-6713

-DEADLINE DATE: February 28, 2024
+DEADLINE DATE: April 3, 2025

 PROGRAM DESCRIPTION

 The purpose of the Emergency Solutions Grants (ESG) program is to assist individuals and families quickly to regain stability in permanent housing after experiencing a housing crisis or homelessness.
 ESG provides grants by formula to states, metropolitan cities, urban counties and U.S. territories to support homelessness prevention, emergency shelter and related services.
 The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney-Vento Homeless Assistance Act, revising the Emergency Shelter Grants Program in significant ways and renaming it the Emergency Solutions Grants (ESG) program.
 The ESG Interim Rule took effect on January 4, 2012.
 ESG funds may be used for five program components: street outreach, emergency shelter, homelessness prevention, rapid re-housing assistance, and HMIS; as well as administrative activities (up to 7.5% of a recipient's allocation can be used for administrative activities).